 Now Seattle is fighting even harder against the feds.

-The purpose of the lawsuit is to get the courts to agree that Trump’s sanctuary city executive order is unlawful, while also mandating the federal government to specify and define what it’s definition of “sanctuary city” is, Murray explained.
-The city is disputing that the obscurity of Trump’s executive order means the city is “unable to accurately plan its upcoming budget.”
+The purpose of the lawsuit is to get the courts to agree that Trump’s sanctuary city executive order is unlawful.
+It also aims to force the federal government to define what a “sanctuary city” is, Murray explained.
+The city says the obscurity of Trump’s executive order means the city is “unable to accurately plan its upcoming budget.”
 Seattle’s lawsuit targets Trump, U.S. Attorney General Jeff Sessions, and Secretary of Homeland Security John Kelly.

 Murray asserted that the 10th Amendment of the Constitution states that the federal government cannot determine how local governments enforce federal laws.
 The Constitution also states that the feds cannot extort local governments by stopping their funding, Murray said.